 A carefully curated collection of images is the cornerstone of a great photo book.
 There are so many memories it’s sometimes hard to choose!
 We can help with that part.

-When you start designing your book, you’ll have the option to build it manually or use our auto flow feature.
+When you start designing your photo book for Mother’s Day, you’ll have the option to build it manually or use our auto flow feature.
 If you’d like a little assistance choosing which photos to include, use auto flow.
 Our advanced technology will carefully analyze each image and select those with the best composition, focus, lighting, color balance, and more.
 It will even remove duplicates for you—but don’t worry, you can easily access and swap them out later in the building process if you like.

 If there are specific photos you’d like to include, the manual approach may be best for you.
 We do have a few tips to keep in mind as you select those less-specific photos.
 Consider how many images you’ll need for your book.
 For example, if you know you want to spend a certain dollar amount, you’ll want to cap your book at a specific page count to stay within budget.